 Interdependencies arise when a number of counterparties are engaged in similar business activities or activities in the same geographic region or have similar economic structures that would affect their ability to meet contractual obligations if there are changes in economic, political or other macroeconomic environment.
 In order to avoid concentration of risk and maintain a diversified portfolio, policies and procedures include specific guidelines to focus on country, sector and counterparty/group limits.
-Identified concentrations of credit risks are monitored and managed accordingly.
+Identified concentrations of credit risks are monitored and managed accordingly in order to mitigate the risks.